r-j-taylor/r-j-taylor/README.md

 ## Welcome!
-I'm currently working in a full-stack development role creating enterprise software, with a focus on REST APIs and the Middle Tier.
+I'm currently working in a server development role creating backend services.
 In my free-time, I like to learn about open-source self-hosted software, and I'd be happy to help with anything similar.

 #### Find Me Elsewhere:
 <ul>